The mirror conjecture for minuscule flag varieties: Background on -modules

 \subsection{Acknowledgements.}

-Special thanks to Nick Katz for his invaluable help on $G_2$ differential equations, and Xinwen Zhu for providing key references.
-It is also a pleasure to thank Victor Ginzburg, Dick Gross, Michael Harris, Allen Knutson, Bao-Ch\^au Ng\^o, Andrei Okounkov, Konstanze Rietsch, Geordie Williamson, and Zhiwei Yun for helpful discussions.
+Special thanks to Nick Katz for his invaluable help on $G_2$ differential equations, and to Xinwen Zhu for discussions on~\cite{Zhu:FG-HNY}.
+It is also a pleasure to thank Sasha Braverman, Victor Ginzburg, Dick Gross, Allen Knutson, Andrei Okounkov, Konstanze Rietsch, Geordie Williamson and Zhiwei Yun for helpful discussions.
+We thank the referees for many helpful suggestions.
+TL acknowledges support from the Simons Foundation under award number 341949 and from the NSF under agreement No. DMS-1464693 and DMS-1953852.
 NT acknowledges support from the NSF under agreement No. DMS-1454893.
-TL acknowledges support from the Simons Foundation under award number 341949 and from the NSF under agreement No. DMS-1464693.